 Turns out there are about a million cool things to do in Nicaragua, and most of them include volcanoes ... which makes any activity even cooler — volunteers, you’re going to want to explore this hip island every weekend.

-Pst: Already know you want to spend your weekends on a tropical island?
-Come apply to one of ILP’s newest schools in Central America!
-Spots will go quickly, so come apply ASAP.
+Already know you want to spend your weekends on a tropical island?

 Volunteers in Nicaragua are going to have a tough time deciding how to spend their time.
-You’re already living in Granada which is one of the coolest cities around, plus there are dozens of weekend getaways and vacation spots that are only a couple of hours away.
+You’re already living in Granada which is one of the coolest cities around, plus there are dozens of weekend getaways and vacation spots that are only a couple of hours away (we love the city of Mayasa, Nicaragua or the chance to get a chocolate massage).

-One of those trips is the dreamy volcanic island of Ometepe, floating in the giant Lake Nicaragua.
+One of those trips is the dreamy volcanic island of Ometepe, floating in the giant Lake Nicaragua — Here's what you need to know

 - Slackline Over Crystal Pools